 The Belay Lesson

-We offer Belay Lessons every day except Wednesdays.
+We offer Belay Lessons every day.
 Class size is limited to 4 people to ensure personal attention, so please call ahead for a reservation.
 Classes do fill up quickly!

 Class participants will be allowed to belay on the day of their course.
 On their next visit to the gym, they will be required to take the belay test for belay certification.

-New climbers can also jump right into a Beginner Rock Climbing Course (BRC) offered every Wednesday.
+New climbers can also jump right into a Beginner Rock Climbing Course (BRC).
 This 4-week course starts with belaying and continues into climbing movement and technique.
 The BRC is the ultimate introduction to indoor climbing and a great way to start a membership with Planet Granite.